Acupuncture treatment and Chinese Herbal Medicine consultations in South West London, SW14, SW15, SW18, SW19, Earlsfields, Southfields and Wimbledon

 Acupuncture also works by affecting various aspects of the central nervous system.
 Acupuncture attenuates inflammation in part by activating the

-hypothalamic-pituitary-adrenal axis Opioid peptides in the spinal cord and brain participate in endogenous pain control pathways.39 The reduction in
+hypothalamic-pituitary-adrenal axis Opioid peptides in the spinal cord and brain participate in endogenous pain control pathways.

 central nervous system excitation helps dampen pain transmission and sympathetic tone.
 Acupuncture improves muscle blood flow which benefits patients with chronic pain.